-Pop some details into our quote machine.
+Just pop in a few details.
 Here’s our quick checklist of what you’ll need:

-- The rebuild value of your home – if you’re not sure, then we’ve got a guide on how to estimate rebuilding costs
+If you’re not sure, then we’ve got a guide on how to estimate rebuilding costs

-- The value of your personal belongings – no need to fret, we've got a “How to estimate how much contents insurance you need” guide and a contents calculator too!
+No need to fret, we've got a How to estimate how much contents insurance you need guide and a contents calculator too!

-- Info on your current home insurance – if you have a no claims bonus or what you claimed on insurance in the past
+If you have a no claims bonus or what you claimed on insurance in the past

-and when they're usually at home.
+and when they're usually at home

 Home insurance can protect your property and what's inside it, depending on whether you have buildings insurance, contents insurance or both.